lupyuen/lupyuen.github.io/src/app.md

 };
 ```

-But it's an Enum, __numbered sequentially__ from 8 to 147-ish.
-We won't actually see 63 in the NuttX Source Code.
+However it's an Enum, __numbered sequentially__ from 8 to 147-ish.
+We won't literally see 63 in the NuttX Source Code.

 Then we lookup the __Debug Info__ in our RISC-V Disassembly: [hello.S](https://github.com/lupyuen2/wip-pinephone-nuttx/releases/download/ox64a-1/hello.S)